mythily3/ios101-project3-trivia-starter-main/README.md

 Submitted by: Mythily Kalra

-Trivia Game is an app that that displays a question and 4 choices.
+Trivia Game is an app that that displays a question and 4 multiple choice answers or 2 True/False answers from the Open Trivia Database API.
 The users can answer the questions that pop up and receive their final score at the end.

-Time spent: 6 hours spent in total
+Time spent: 7 hours spent in total

-## Required Features

 The following **required** functionality is completed: